Car security: top tips

 Parking securely in public car parks

 It’s important to take any valuables or portable devices (mobile phones, sat-nav units etc) with you.
-A tidy car can even show you’re a more careful owner who’s less likely to leave vulnerable items inside.
+A tidy car can even show you’re a more careful owner who’s less likely to leave valuable items inside.
 Also, make a habit of carrying a cloth in your glovebox or door pocket, so you can quickly wipe away tell-tale windscreen marks from a suction-cup sat-nav or phone holder.

-Parking at home
+Parking at home & keyless car theft

-While the above precautions can apply at home, too, there are some even better ways of avoiding becoming a target here.
+While the above precautions can apply at home too, there are some even better ways of avoiding becoming a target here.
 Always park facing towards your house or garage and away from the street, turn your wheels towards a curb, wall or grass and waggle the steering wheel from side to side before getting out to ensure the steering lock engages.

 Next, once you head inside, make sure not to leave the keys close to the front door.
-This is because thieves use a technique called ‘letterbox fishing’ to hook your keys using a thin piece of wire.
+This is because thieves can use a technique called ‘letterbox fishing’ to hook your keys using a thin piece of wire.
 A letterbox guard can also help prevent this.

 Taking your key fob further inside the house is also an important measure for keyless car theft protection, because organised criminals can find and amplify the wireless signal from a key fob left near your front door or a window and relay it to the car.